 George’s family wasn’t particularly famous but it was particularly large.
 He was one of eight children of his father, Horatio Pennock Connell, who was one of 13 of his father, George.
 Even more significant, however, was his family pedigree.
 Read his father’s Notable life story here and his namesake grandfather’s life story here.

 Grandfather George died eight days before grandson George was born.
-Horatio was the secretary of the Board of Managers of the Mount Moriah Cemetery Association, which George co-founded 17 years earlier.
-Horatio used that position to eventually control the daily operations and destiny of the organization.
+Horatio was the secretary of the Board of Managers of the Mount Moriah Cemetery Association, which his father co-founded 17 years earlier.
+Horatio (nicknamed “Rash”) used that position to eventually control the daily operations and destiny of the organization.

 Another George came into the picture after grandfather George died.
-Horatio’s brother George became superintendent of the cemetery, but he died of tuberculosis in 1884.
-By then Horatio had been elected to a seat in the state legislature, but he also took on his brother’s job for another dozen years while grooming his son to take over.
+Horatio gave his brother George the job of cemetery superintendent in the 1870s, but he died of tuberculosis in 1884.
+By then Horatio had been elected to a seat in the state legislature, but he also took on his brother’s job for another dozen years while grooming his son George to take over as superintendent.

 Like all of his siblings and many cousins, infant George was baptized at St. James Kingsessing (Episcopal) Church at 68th and Woodlawn, a few blocks from his home on Elmwood Ave.
 He grew up with four brothers, and three sisters.
 His obituary claims his first job was in a carpet factory working 11 hours a day for $7 a week.
 It obviously wasn’t because he needed the money, since there were three live-in servants on duty when he got home.

-The Connells lived from 1886-1890 at 60th and Kingsessing Ave. with Horatio’s mother.
+Horatio’s family lived with his mother from 1886-1890 at 60th and Kingsessing Avenue.
 City directories also list her at 61st and Kingsessing and 61st and Chester until just before she died in 1899.
 Connecting the addresses forms a square which was part of a larger parcel she owned after her husband’s death.
 Whether there was one home there or several isn’t known.
 After she died, part of it was deeded to the cemetery to become sections E and F. In 1915, George and his brother/real estate partner, Joseph, sold the rest of it to a homebuilder, as reported in this news article.

 Marriage & Home Life